Asynchronous Commit Setup

 After creating and starting your active data center(s), you can add a passive data center through the following steps:

 Obtain a data center in a remote location that contains suitable machines and reliable storage.

 Start one or more Admin Processes in that data center.
 For protection from single-point failures, it is best to run 3 Admin Processes.

 The configuration of each AP in each datacenter of the database should include an "initialMembership" property that includes one AP from each data center.
 See notes about initialMembership.

-Create as many archives as you want to run observers.
+Create as many archives as you want to run Asynchronous Storage Managers.
 For protection from single-point failures, it is best to create 2 archives on distinct storage volumes and run 2 Storage Managers.

 Start Storage Managers to serve each archive.
-They will be Asynchronous Storage Managers because their archives have the observers property for all storage groups that they serve.
+They will be Asynchronous Storage Managers because they will be observers for all storage groups that they serve.
 For example,

 nuocmd start database --db-name ... --incremental